cbalbin-bio/Epitopedia/README.md

 OR
 <br>

-To download the only the PDB files present in Epitopedia DB(EPI-PDB) you can supply the pdb_id_list.txt to resync
+To download the only the PDB files present in Epitopedia DB (EPI-PDB) you can supply the pdb_id_list.txt to resync
 ```shell
 rsync -rlpt -v -z --delete --port=33444 --include-from=/path/to/pdb_id_list.txt \
 rsync.rcsb.org::ftp_data/structures/divided/mmCIF/ ./mmCIF
 ```

-To run Epitopedia provide the paths to to the various directories as shown below.
+To run Epitopedia provide the paths to to the various directories discussed below.

 The data directory should contain Epitopedia DB (epitopedia.sqlite3) and EPI-SEQ (EPI-SEQ.fasta*) which can be downloaded [here](https://fiudit-my.sharepoint.com/:u:/g/personal/cbalbin_fiu_edu/EWW8XKxSx09CvWC2mhzp8_sBntrnXX9mju4SbA0_ygUFMA?e=zKcZvU).